 Conflicts of interest, if present, must be briefly stated.
 If the authors have no conflict of interest, the statement should read, “The authors declare that they have no conflicts of interest”.

 The corresponding author is required to respond promptly to any query from the editors as failure to do so may result in a delay of publication or rejection of the article.
-If a manuscript is sent out for proofing and no response is received from the corresponding author after one month, the paper may be withdrawn from the Journal.
+If the article is sent out for proofing and no response is received from the corresponding author after one month, the paper may be withdrawn from the Journal.

-Papers will be published only when the finally accepted manuscript approved by the corresponding author or designated corresponding author is received by the editorial office and the required final approval from the Editor-in-Chief is received.
+Articles will be published only when the finally accepted manuscript approved by the corresponding author or designated corresponding author is received by the editorial office and the required final approval from the Editor-in-Chief is received.